Eden33333/Salesforce-Admin/Configuration Setup.md

 - bussiness hour/holidays
   - in case escalation rules and entitlement process
 - custom fiscal years and fiscal year configuration
+    - Standard: Gregorian calendar
+    - Fiscal year if it's the ending month can be next year
+    - If custom fiscal year is enabled, it cannot be reverted back to standard, you can choose gregorian calendar
+    - impact forecasts, reports, and quotas
 - data and file storage
   - Data storage used by creating records(most is 2KB)
   - file storage used by attachments(e.g. photos)